memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 Zephyr supports different [application types](https://docs.zephyrproject.org/latest/develop/application/index.html#application-types), differentiated essentially depending on the location of your application in relation to Zephyr:

 - [Freestanding applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app) exist independent of Zephyr's location, meaning Zephyr is not part of the application's repository or file tree.
 The relation with Zephyr is only established in the build process, when using `find_package` to locate Zephyr, typically based on the `ZEPHYR_BASE` environment variable.
-- [Workspace applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app) use a [`west` workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-workspaces): For such applications, `west` is used to initialize your workspace, e.g., based on a `west.yml` manifest file.
-The manifest file is used by `west` to create complex workspaces: For each external dependency that is used in your project, the location and revision are specified in the manifest file.
+- [Workspace applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app) use a [_West_ workspace](https://docs.zephyrproject.org/latest/develop/west/workspaces.html#west-workspaces): For such applications, _West_ is used to initialize your workspace, e.g., based on a `west.yml` manifest file.
+The manifest file is used by _West_ to create complex workspaces: For each external dependency that is used in your project, the location and revision are specified in the manifest file.
 West then uses this manifest to populate your workspace.
 Kind of like a very, very powerful version of [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 - [Zephyr repository applications](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-repo-app) live within the Zephyr repository itself, e.g., demo applications that are maintained with Zephyr.
 You could add applications in a fork of the Zephyr repository, but this is not very common.

 The most common and easiest approach is to **start** with a freestanding application: You'll only need a couple of files to get started.
 As with the nRF Connect SDK, Zephyr is located in a known installation directory that is configured via the environment.

-In more advanced projects you typically want to have all dependencies in your workspace and will therefore switch to a workspace application type: External dependencies will be cloned directly into your project by `west` to avoid dependencies to local installations.
+In more advanced projects you typically want to have all dependencies in your workspace and will therefore switch to a workspace application type: External dependencies will be cloned directly into your project by _West_ to avoid dependencies to local installations.
 We'll get to that at the end of this article series.

 For now, we'll rely entirely on the [freestanding application type](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-app).